 Since both filmmakers had a past life in a garage band, it was inevitable they would create an homage to their lost dreams of rock stardom.
 Thus, Dust Nuggets, with a lighthearted twinge of melancholy, scorn, and self-rebuke, was born.

-Here’s what Dancing with Films said about Traffic Opera:
+Here’s what Dances with Films said about Traffic Opera:

 “Extremely inventive with great energy.
 The film had a great story in here.”